ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 #### Displaying conversation history to a live agent

-Configure your script to provide a transcript of the assistant conversation to a live agent via pop-out window.
+Configure your script to provide a transcript of the assistant conversation to a live agent in a pop-out window.
 This helps the agent better understand and address a customer's needs.

 1. Add an [Onanswer](https://help.nice-incontact.com/content/studio/actions/onanswer/onanswer.htm) event to your script.
 The  **Onanswer** event is triggered when an agent answers the call.